Ultimate0266/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

-This is about objects scopes closure in c
+This is about objects scopes closures in javascript